I am a software engineer by day, or at least by morning.

 Some book jackets are inspiring.
 Others are not.

-I like to get outside, weather permitting.
-See my Flickr page for pictures.
+I go outside every day.
+I like to take pictures of squirrels and mountains.
+See my Flickr page for evidence of this.
 Some older pictures are on this MIT page.

 This page is simple.
 Because I like it that way.
 I used to proudly proclaim it not "Netscape Enhanced", meaning I hadn't tried to make it break if you used the then-new Netscape browser.
 Likewise I avoid javascript, flash, and flashy graphics.
 I prefer content to presentation.
-Please support open standards for the internet while you still have a chance.
+Please support open standards for the internet.

 Comments to John Carr.